Nppatel97/Recipe/README.md

 Small Note
 -----------
 This was a group project in a Software Engineering course.
-The entire app has 4 contributors.
-The latest changes with the commit message "Modified to my style", is my work in the design part that I did after the completion of the course.
+The entire app has 4 contributors, but the latest changes with the commit message "Modified to my style", which is a major change in terms of the overall app design, is my work in the design part that I did after the completion of the course in my free time in order to explore and learn the Android Studio and Android Development.

 How to get the code?
 -----------